Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-23-partial-readonly/index.md

 ---
 title: Partial readonly
 date: "2021-04-23"
 description: We already solved the challenge with readonly.
-Today we want to apply readonly keyword only to the specified keys.
+Today we want to apply readonly modifier only to the specified keys.
 labels:
   - typescript
   - medium